lthero-big/A-watermark-for-Diffusion-Models/README_en.md

   * with "DPMs" and "DDIM" as options, set default as DDIM.

 * is_traverse_subdirectories: Whether to recursively extract from subdirectories.
-  * If set to 0, it only processes images in the directory.
-If set to 1, it processes images in all subdirectories (including subdirectories of subdirectories).
+  * If set to 0, it only processes images in the directory
+  * If set to 1, it processes images in all subdirectories (including subdirectories of subdirectories,etc).

 > [!caution]